lion-agi/lionagi/README.md

 **Notice**:
 * calling API with maximum throughput over large set of data with advanced models i.e. gpt-4 can get **EXPENSIVE IN JUST SECONDS**,
 * please know what you are doing, and check the usage on OpenAI regularly
 * default rate limits are set to be **tier 1** of OpenAI model `gpt-4-1104-preview`, please check the [OpenAI usage limit documentation](https://platform.openai.com/docs/guides/rate-limits?context=tier-free) you can modify token rate parameters to fit different use cases.
+* Documentation is under process

 ### Quick Start